 You have two options for getting paid:

-- Ask your contractor/payer to make a Transferwise account.
+- Ask your contractor/payer to make a Wise account.
 They can then look up the email associated with your account and send the payment directly to you.

 - Give those bank details to the payer.
 They can then punch them in for a transfer amount from their own local bank account.